TVHACKS/spotifycolor/README.md

 If you want to use this for another effect, refer to the SignalRGB command line [documentation](https://docs.signalrgb.com/application-url-s/using-command-line) and replace the `command` variable under `def update_signalrgb_effect(hex_value)` with your new command.
 Simply do the same steps for this script as for the script without SignalRGB.

+The color detection is very simple and may not always be accurate, but it works really well.